profmancusoa/rolebac/README.md

 # rolebac

-Simple yet effective RBAC system for your JS project
+Simple yet effetive RBAC (Role Based Access Control) system for Javascript projects.
+It does not depend on any Framework or any library.

+PLACEHOLDER